 About Offa School

-When it comes to infrastructure and academic performance of the students, the school has four up to level furnished buildings where class rooms, library, laboratories and staff office is distributed in each building.
+When it comes to infrastructure and academic performance the school has 4 up to level furnished buildings with class rooms, library, laboratories and staff offices.
 The school has one water harvesting tank donated by ISOB foundation, and separate toilets for female and male students built by the community with the help of ISOB.
-The school has four laboratory rooms for science and innovation center.
+The school has four laboratory rooms for science and innovation instructions.
 The curriculum specifies that the media of communication is English for students in grade five to eight.
 Students are expected to learn all subjects in English and attend computer laboratories.
-Here comes the biggest challenge OF Damot Offa School: LACK OF ELECTRICITY.
+The biggest challenge OF Damot Offa School: LACK OF ELECTRICITY.

 Need for Electricity

-Total absences of electric power in Damot Offa school causes a lot of challenges and HAS A huge negative impact in the teaching learning process.
-Generally, the absence of electricity in the School is highly affecting quality of education, particularly in the second cycle, where more focus is given to science subjects like Mathematics, Physics, Chemistry, Biology, English and ICT.
+The absence of electricity in the Damot Offa School is highly affecting quality of education, particularly in the second cycle, where more focus is given to science subjects like Mathematics, Physics, Chemistry, Biology, English and ICT.
 High attention is given towards practical activities in science labs for the mentioned subjects.
-But electricity is the bottleneck!
-Students of the second cycle are unable to see and touch a computer and they waste their time after school for the reason they cannot go to laboratories.
+Here electricity is the bottleneck!
+Students of the second cycle are unable to touch a computer and they waste their time after school for they cannot go to laboratories.